Google Storage V2 Cluster Binary Provider

 </config>What's in the cluster-google-storage template?

-While you don't need to configure anything else in your binarystore.xml, this is what the cluster-google-storage-v2 template looks like under the hood.
+While you do not need to configure anything else in your binarystore.xml, this is what the cluster-google-storage-v2 template looks like under the hood.

 <config version="2">